 As a result, the Education Group witnessed a remarkable increase in the enquiry submission rate (lead generation)!

 Several brands also implement gamification campaigns on WeChat to engage users directly with the brands.
 Games allow users to connect with brands, earn discounts or coupons, and even gain valuable information on the products/services they offer.

-One of ITC's most notable gamification projects is developing Porsche's campaign on WeChat.
+A notable gamification project is developing Porsche's campaign on WeChat.
 We helped the premium German automobile brand launch a racing game with maintenance stations along the way to power users' education on car maintenance.
 Basically, the more milestones they reach, the more they can learn about maintenance for their own Porsche cars.

 And, once the user completes the fun and interactive educational journey, they can earn exclusive gifts, such as a discount for their next maintenance.

 China's digital landscape is mainly dominated by 2 tech giants - Alibaba and Tencent.
 And for a long time, they have been minimizing interactions by blocking each other's links and services, causing inconveniences for users.